 Step-by-Step Skylight Calendar Setup Guide

-1. Unbox and Power Up
+1. Unbox and Position

-- Screw the stand into the back of the frame (it works in both portrait and landscape mode).
+For the 15-inch: Screw the stand into the back of the frame and plug the power adapter into a wall outlet.

 2. Connect to Wi-Fi